-If initial dressing has not been performed (checkmark for INIT_D is not set), then you can change the basic data.
+If initial dressing has not been performed (INIT_D_OK = 0), then you can change the basic data.
 Basic data affect both grinding and dressing.

 If initial dressing has already been carried out (checkbox for INIT_D is enabled), you can edit the compensation data.
 Compensation data affect grinding only.